bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-configure-firewall.md

     port: 5066
 ```

-Next, change the value of sip+ip
+If your runnig 2.2.29 or later, the value of `sip_ip` depends on whether you have `sipjsHackViaWs` set to true or false in `/usr/share/meteor/bundle/programs/server/assets/app/config/settings.yml` (see [Configure FreeSWITCH for using SSL](/2.2/install.html#configure-freeswitch-for-using-ssl)).

 You also need to [setup Kurento to use a STUN server](#extra-steps-when-server-is-behind-nat).

 After making the above changes, restart BigBlueButton.